Skip to Content

 Dishoom

-The restaurant serves up a fantastic selection of Indian cuisine, and the staff are always happy to help you find exactly what you need.
-The dishes are served tapas style, so order plenty and share between the group.
+The restaurant serves up a fantastic selection of Indian cuisine and is known for the variety of dishes on offer, as well as a wide array of vegetarian options.
+It’s all served tapas style, so order plenty and share between the group.

+Don’t know what to go for?
+The staff are always happy to help you find exactly what you need.
 Our top picks include the chicken tikka rolls and the chicken biryani, though we cannot resist the gunpowder potatoes.
-This is one of the best Indian restaurants in Central London.

 Gymkhana